 Barbara and Gerald Gould

 Gerald supported women's suffrage with actions like writing a pro-suffrage pamphlet entitled The Democratic Plea.
-In March 1912, Barbara participated in an attention-grabbing bout of smashing store windows in the West End of London (it's a rock-throwing demonstration that sets Carey Mulligan's character off on her suffragette journey in Suffragette).
+In March 1912, Barbara participated in an attention-grabbing bout of smashing store windows in the West End of London.
 After this, Barbara spent time in prison; in 1913, she went to France for a time to avoid being rearrested.

 Frustrated by WSPU leadership, Barbara left the group in 1914.
 However, the Goulds didn't abandon their quest for women's suffrage: On February 6, 1914, they were among the founders of the United Suffragists, which welcomed both men and women as members.
 That group ended its campaign when 1918's Representation of the People Act gave women limited suffrage.

-One target of suffragette ire was chancellor of the exchequer David Lloyd George, another real-life character who appears in the film.
-In February 1913, suffragettes bombed an empty house that was being built for Lloyd George; Suffragette shows this attack.
+One target of suffragette ire was chancellor of the exchequer David Lloyd George.
+In February 1913, suffragettes bombed an empty house that was being built for Lloyd George.

-The actual perpetrator(s) of the bombing were never found — instead Emmeline Pankhurst was arrested after declaring, "The authorities need not look for the women who did what was done last night.
+The actual perpetrator(s) of the bombing were never found — instead, Pankhurst was arrested after declaring, "The authorities need not look for the women who did what was done last night.
 I accept full responsibility for it."
 However, police considered Olive Hockin one of the prime suspects.

 Emily Wilding Davison

-Davison, who was born in 1872, joined the WSPU in 1906, and soon was devoting all her energy to the fight for suffrage.
-Her militant actions included attacking a man with a whip when she mistook him for David Lloyd George, stone throwing and arson.
-(Davison has sometimes been labeled as one of the suffragettes who bombed Lloyd George's house in 1913, but records indicate the police did not view her as a suspect.)
+Emily Davison, who was born in 1872, joined the WSPU in 1906, and soon was devoting all her energy to the fight for suffrage.
+Her militant actions included attacking a man with a whip when she mistook him for George, stone-throwing and arson.
+(Davison has sometimes been labeled as one of the suffragettes who bombed George's house in 1913, but records indicate the police did not view her as a suspect.)